-Now that you know a little about my yoga practice, it’s time to move onto the good stuff!
+Now that you know a little about my yoga practice, it’s time to move onto the important stuff!

-- The product is natural and bio-degradable rubber (from my mother land – Vietnam)
+- The product is natural and bio-degradable rubber (made in motherland – Vietnam!)

 - The mat is porous and super easy to clean (I wash it with a hose in the backyard and hang dry in the garage)